Murray Newsletter - August 5, 2020

 About NEST 529

-NEST 529 is a tax-advantaged 529 college savings plan and provides four plans to help make saving for college simple and affordable: NEST Direct College Savings Plan, the NEST Advisor College Savings Plan, the TD Ameritrade 529 College Savings Plan, and the State Farm College Savings Plan.
+NEST 529 is a tax-advantaged 529 college savings plan and provides four plans to help make saving for college simple and affordable: NEST Direct College Savings Plan, NEST Advisor College Savings Plan, TD Ameritrade 529 College Savings Plan, and State Farm 529 Savings Plan.
 The Nebraska State Treasurer serves as Program Trustee.
 First National Bank of Omaha serves as Program Manager, and all investments are approved by the Nebraska Investment Council.
-Families nationwide are saving for college using Nebraska’s 529 College Savings Plans, which have more than 254,000 accounts, including 79,000 in Nebraska.
+Families nationwide are saving for college using Nebraska’s 529 College Savings Plans, which have more than 280,000 accounts, including over 93,000 in Nebraska.
 Visit NEST529.com and treasurer.nebraska.gov for more information.

 About First National Bank of Omaha